-I live in the Dallas area with my amazing wife who is a university professor of literature and philosophy and my beautiful little boy Benjamin.
+I live in the Dallas area with my amazing wife who is a literature and philosophy professor and my two beautiful children, one boy and one girl.

 About this Site